5 benefits of brand consistency and how to maintain it

 The most beloved products in the world (think Coca-Cola, the iPhone, and Starbucks’ coffee) reached and remain at the top largely because of their consistent branding.

 When customers recognize, remember, and trust in your brand, it comes as no surprise that this will lead to a steady increase in brand awareness over time.
-This growth in brand awareness is then further fueled by satisfied customers who share their experiences and promote your products or services to friends and family through word of mouth or social media.
+This growth in brand awareness is then further fueled by satisfied customers who share their experiences and promote your products or services to friends and family through word of mouth or on social media platforms.

 4. Brand consistency sets you apart from the competition

-In today’s competitive marketplaces, consistent branding can be the thing that gives you an edge over your competitors.
+In today’s competitive marketplaces, consistent brand governance can be the thing that gives you an edge over your competitors.

 5. Brand consistency increases profits

-There are a few factors that come into play here, so let’s take a closer look at how brand consistency can increase your profit margins.
+There are a few factors that come into play here, so let’s take a closer look at how your branding efforts can increase your profit margins.

-When consumers have positive and consistent experiences with your brand, they’re more likely to become loyal customers who return again and again.
-This repeat business not only boosts revenue, it also reduces the need for more costly marketing efforts to attract new customers down the line.
+• Increased customer loyalty and retention – When consumers have positive and consistent experiences with your brand, they’re more likely to become loyal customers who return again and again.

-Consistent messaging, appearance, and customer experience holds brands to a certain standard and value in the mind of the consumer.
+• Higher brand value and equity – Consistent branding and customer experiences hold brands to a certain standard in the mind of the consumer.
 Why else would we pay three times more than we need to for a can of Heinz beans?

-Internally, consistent branding also helps streamline your entire marketing workflow.
-When your brand has clear brand guidelines and standards that your team can follow, it can cut down the amount of time and resources needed to create marketing materials and execute campaigns.
-And since time is money, this kind of efficiency can translate into some serious cost savings!
+• Efficiency in marketing and operations – When your brand has clear brand guidelines and standards that your team can follow, it can cut down the amount of time and resources needed to create marketing materials and execute campaigns.
+This can translate into some serious cost savings!

-So, you know about all the many marvelous benefits that come with having a consistent brand.
+So, you know about all the many marvelous benefits of keeping your brand consistent.
 But how do you actually create a cohesive brand experience for your audience?

 Let’s look at the different components of a consistent brand.